I just started a nonprofit…what kind of insurance do I need?

 But the officers of my organization would never do anything that would get them sued!

-There are lots of situations when your D&O insurance will be needed.
+There are lots of situations when your D&O insurance would be needed.
 Here’s a few examples Tom told me about:

-Have you ever gotten a donation that had instructions for how to spend the money?
-Let’s say your organization is an animal rescue, and it received a $100,000 donation.
-Awesome, that’s huge!
-But, the donor specified that the money should be used to save puppies (this kind of donation is called a temporarily restricted gift, by the way).
+Let’s say you started an animal rescue, and it received a $100,000 donation.
+Woohoo!
+But, the donor specified that the money should be used to save puppies.

 These are just two of MANY ways that you might need D&O insurance.
-No matter how carefully the board runs a nonprofit, it is always possible that something unforeseen can happen.
-At the end of the day, it’s better to pay a little now than to pour thousands of dollars into defense attorney fees later.
+No matter how careful you are, something unforeseen can happen.

 So, now what?

-To get a policy that actually works for your nonprofit, you need to find a good agent and take the time with him or her to discuss all the things that could impact your insurance.
-Together, you can come to an understanding of what you need covered, and then you can make informed decisions when you choose a policy.
+To get a policy that actually works for your nonprofit, you need to find a good agent and take the time with them to discuss all the things that could impact your insurance.
+Together, you can come to a good understanding of what each policy covers, and then you can make informed decisions about which policy to choose and why.

 If you’d like to work with Tom (go do it, he’s the best!), learn more here.

 What other kinds of insurance should nonprofits have?
-Stay tuned for the next installment of our nonprofit insurance series, and subscribe to Birken Law’s YouTube channel!
+Watch the whole series with Tom on our Youtube channel!